COSD-PANDA/seaboard/src/_datasets/business-listings.md

 maintainer: City of San Diego
 maintainer_email: data@sandiego.gov
 ---
 Businesses that operate within San Diego must get a business tax certificate issued by the City Treasurer.
-This dataset includes all active and inactive business tax certificates.
+This dataset includes all active and inactive business tax certificates issued since 1990.
 <!--more-->

-To keep file sizes small, records are divided into subsets based on when the certificate was first issued.
-Currently active certificates are provided as an additional subset.
-Active certificates are also in the files containing all certificates.
+To keep file sizes small, records are divided into subsets based on whether the certificate is currently active and when the certificate was first issued.
+Active certificates are divided into two sets, and inactive certificates are in 3-year increments.